rbisdorff/Digraph3/docSphinx/pearls.rst

      Kemeny         0.79058    0.96945     0.065475
     ============== ========== =========== ==========

-The correlation figures above show that the smart Bachet ranking rule comes very close to the optimal Kemeny figures.
+The correlation figures show that the smart Bachet ranking rule comes very close to the Kemeny rule.
 In 163/500 (32.6%) cases we even reach in fact the optimal Kemeny ranking.

 The Bachet rule: a new method for partially ranking ...................................................